Emoghena/DataScience/README.md

 :bulb: I signed up to medium and read a lot of stuff.
 Did some experiments on dummy variables in python for a better understanding of multiple linear regression and played around with seaborn for visualization.
 <br/><br/>

+## Day 17 - 2020-12-27
+:bulb: To bad, I realized that my slack account will delete older messages. lso found out that I cannot buy a slack account for me alone if other persons are in the channels to.
+So Slack wanted to charge me for a month for $17.000.
+I will have to reconstruct my progress from my memory
+<br/><br/>

 ## Day 1 - 2020-12-11